Bhavya312007/Library-Management-System/README.md

    ```

 3. **Database setup**:
-   - Create a database using MySQL or SQLite.
+   - Create a database using MySQL or SQLite or Xampp.
    - Execute the SQL commands in `library.sql` to set up the necessary tables.
    - Update the database connection details in `conn.py`.